 - 1. Etch panels as normal to define circuitry pattern. - 2.
-Allow plated metal etch resist (tin or tin/lead, in the case of nickel or gold surfaces obviously these will remain) to remain on panel through post etch inspection processes to prevent copper surface contamination, staining or oxidation prior to soldermask application. - 3.
+Allow plated metal etch resist (tin or tin/lead) to remain on panel through post etch inspection processes to prevent copper surface contamination, staining or oxidation prior to soldermaskapplication. - 3.
 Set up soldermask application process, prior to stripping or removing the metallic etch resist.

-Note: For double sided soldermask application, set up solder mask process to apply soldermask to the side of the panel with the largest copper area to be covered (i.e. if the ground plane is to be completely covered with soldermask then this would be the first side coated). - 4.
+Note: For double sided soldermask application, set up solder mask process to apply soldermask to the side of the panel with the largest copper area to be covered (i.e. if the ground plane is tobe completely covered with soldermask then this would be the first side coated). - 4.
 Strip tin or tin/lead from copper surfaces.
-The copper surfaces should be bright and stain free following tin or tin/lead strip.
-Note: Omit this process for nickel and gold finishes. - 5.
-Chemically clean and roughen the copper surfaces using an acid or alkaline cleaner followed by a microetch process which removes 30-60m" of copper.
-This should provide adequate surface area for adhesion of soldermask to copper surfaces. - Dry panels thoroughly.
-If you do not have an adequate horizontal dryer, then an oven bake is recommended at 150-170°F[66-77°C] for 15-20 minutes.
-Note: Drying process should not cause oxidation of copper surfaces.
-If oxidation occurs reduce drying time.
-PTFE LaminateSolder MaskSolder Mask Adhered to Rough PTFE SurfacePTFE Surface. - 7.
-Allow panels to cool to room temperature (approximately 5-10 minutes) and immediately apply soldermask. - 8.
+The copper surfaces should be bright and stain freefollowing tin or tin/lead strip. - 5.
+Chemically clean and roughen the copper surfaces using an acid or alkaline cleaner followed by a microetch process which removes 30-60 μ in of copper.
+This should provide adequate surfacearea for adhesion of soldermask to copper surfaces. - 6.
+Dry panels thoroughly.
+If you do not have an adequate horizontal dryer, then an oven bake isrecommended at 150-170°F [65-75°C] for 15-20 minutes. - Note: Drying process should not causeoxidation of copper surfaces.
+If oxidation occurs, reduce drying time. - 7.
+Allow panels to cool just enough so that they may be handled (approximately 5 minutes) and immediately apply soldermask. - 8.
 Tack dry (LPI) or bake and cure (silk screened epoxy) soldermask per manufacturer's recommendation. - 9.
 Continue processing per manufacturer's recommendation for LPI soldermasks (image, develop and cure). - 10.
 For second side, repeat processes beginning with # 5.